lightning/bolts/11-payment-encoding.md

 # Payer / Payee Interactions

-These are generally defined by the rest of the lightning BOLT series, but it's worth noting that BOLT #5 specifies that the payee SHOULD accept up to twice the expected `amount`, so the payer can make payments harder to track by adding small variations.
+These are generally defined by the rest of the Lightning BOLT series, but it's worth noting that [BOLT #5](05-onchain.md) specifies that the payee SHOULD accept up to twice the expected `amount`, so the payer can make payments harder to track by adding small variations.

-The intent is that the payer recover the payee's node ID from the signature, and after checking the conditions are acceptable (fees, expiry, block timeout), attempt a payment.
+The intent is that the payer recover the payee's node ID from the signature, and after checking that conditions such as fees, expiry, and block timeout are acceptable, attempt a payment.
 It can use `r` fields to augment its routing information if necessary to reach the final node.

-If the payment succeeds but there is a later dispute, the payer can prove both the signed offer from the payee, and the successful payment.
+If the payment succeeds but there is a later dispute, the payer can prove both the signed offer from the payee and the successful payment.

 ## Payer / Payee Requirements

 A payer SHOULD NOT attempt a payment after the `timestamp` plus `expiry` has passed.
-Otherwise, if a lightning payment fails, a payer MAY attempt to use the address given the first `f` field it understands for payment.
-A payer MAY use the sequence of channels specified by `r` to route to the payee.
+Otherwise, if a Lightning payment fails, a payer MAY attempt to use the address given in the first `f` field that it understands for payment.
+A payer MAY use the sequence of channels specified by the `r` field to route to the payee.
 A payer SHOULD consider the fee amount and payment timeout before initiating payment.
-A payer SHOULD use the first `p` field did not skip as the payment hash.
+A payer SHOULD use the first `p` field that it did not skip as the payment hash.

 A payee SHOULD NOT accept a payment after `timestamp` plus `expiry`.